 BrowserStack

-Advantages: a cloud-based mobile tool which supports testing on live devices.
+Advantages: a cloud-based mobile tool that supports testing on live devices.

 Ideal for: enterprises that require broad multi-platform testing services